 Level of Knowledge and Uncertainty

-As mentioned, all knowledge is not the same in a truth value sense.
-Some facts, such as remembering that you hated tomatoes when you were five, are much more certain than your belief that the Roman Empire fell because of barbarian raids.
+As mentioned, all knowledge is not of the same certainty.
+Some facts, such as remembering that you hated tomatoes when you were five, are much more certain than your belief that the Roman Empire fell because of barbarian raids or that the stock market will rise.

 - Primary.
 Immediate.
 You experienced it